hiddenbyte/hiddenbyte.github.io/content/docs/cv.md

 Software Engineer.
 From February 2012 to September 2012.

-While working here, I have contributed with new features and bug fixes to several web applications and mobile apps that were used internally by URBANOS to support their logistics service offers.
+As a Software Developer, I contributed with new features and bug fixes to several web applications and mobile apps that were used internally by URBANOS to support their logistics service offers.

 **Technologies:** .NET, C#, ASP .NET MVC, JS, HTML+CSS, MS SQL Server and Windows Mobile 6.1 (.NET CF).